Studying with disabilities

 How to apply for targeted study support

-Applications for targeted study support shall be made via the Nais system.
+Applications for targeted study support shall be made via the NAIS system (external link).
 You must also upload documentation that verifies that you have a long-term disability.
 If you should have any questions concerning the application process, please contact the University’s coordinator Virpi Westin.

 If you would like help to go through the process beforehand, you are welcome to arrange a meeting before you submit your application.
 To do so, please send an email to email@example.com.
 It is important that you submit your application as soon as possible once you have accepted your place at the University of Skövde.
 If you should require more comprehensive adaptations, we request that you submit your application for support at the same time as you apply for your studies.